makeprogress/react-experiment/README.md

-# @boston/react-experiment
+# @toggles/react-experiment

-> A React component to load Boston experiments and render active or inactive children.
+> A React component to load Toggles experiments and render active or inactive children.

 ## Install